 indigo Tie Dye and Shibori

-Step 10: Dyeing (Part One)
+Step 10: Dyeing

+The final step is dyeing.
 Cloth coming out of the white indigo vat has a green appearance but quickly turns blue with oxidation.
 Creating a light or a dark blue cloth requires multiple dips as indigo platelets are layered onto the cloth or yarn.
+Different shades of indigo after one or multiple dips in the vat.